maksimKorzh/Chenglite/README.md

 	- try each time to do the same thing you've done before, but in less code

-	- try to get the best performance out of a given algorithms

-	- don't add new features until being sure you've got everything out of the previously added ones

-	- don't try to write the strongest chess engine in the world, remember that Stockfish and Leela chess has been developed by numerous top level programmers

 	- don't hurry, chess engine development requires more accuracy rather than high speed coding skills